What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Collecting Ephemera

-Ephemera refers to any type of paper item that is meant to be used and then discarded, such as tickets, receipts, postcards, and packaging.
-Collecting ephemera is an important part of making a junk journal, as it adds a personal touch and helps to tell a story.
+Collecting ephemera is a crucial part of creating a junk journal, as it adds a personal touch and helps tell a story.
 Some popular types of ephemera to collect include:

 • Postage stamps